*Updated for 2024

 The Haunted Mansion: Eddie Murphy stars as a real estate agent whose family comes face-to-face with ghosts in a creepy old mansion.
 They have to break the mansion of its age-old curse before the clock strikes 13.

-Bonus Coming to Disney+
+Bonus ON Disney+

 Look out for John Henry on American Legends.
 His short film is also on the Walt Disney Animation Studios Short Films Collection.
 Netflix still has the streaming rights to this movie.
 If you are one of the lucky ones with both streaming services, that is definitely worth the watch.
 If not, hang tight.
 It should be arriving soon!
 Dying to see it before the month is up (I can’t blame you, it’s that good)?
 You can order it here.